Piusha/docs/serverless-commands.md

 ### Run on local

-In order to run serverless app in local in command line
+In order to run serverless app in local  you need to import serverless-offline npm pacckage.
+After that in command line you can execute

     $serverless invoke local -f <function name> -d <event object data>